sheaDurgin/Simpletext-2024/README.md

 ## Model Details

 The final results come from a combination of a re-ranked baseline retrieval using our finetuned ms-marco-MiniLM-L-6-v2 cross encoder and the selective retrieval from ElasticSearch.
 The cross encoder does its own re-ranking of the top 100 results from ElasticSearch, then that output is directed into a program that does a final re-ranking using a combination of the cross encoder ranking and the selective retrieval.
 This is all based on the assumption that when ElasticSearch and the cross-encoder rank a document highly, there is a higher chance that it is more relevant than a document rated highly on only one system.
-When training on only the 2023 training data, and testing on the 2023 testing data, we get results as shown below.
+When training on only the 2023 training data, and testing on the 2023 testing data, we get results as shown [below](#Final-Results-on-Unseen-2023-Test-Set).

+## Fine-Tuning
+The model was fine-tuned using SimpleText 2024 Train qrels, following the training split from 2023, which leaves the rest for testing.
+The hyper parameters used are as such,

+    epochs: 5
+    learning rate: 1e-05
+    warmup_steps: 10% of train data
+    evaluator: CERerankingEvaluator

 ## Final Results on Unseen 2023 G Test Set